crutcher/crutcher.github.io-source/source/Tapestry/index.md

 In practice, these two approaches are isomorphic to each other; though in some situations some problems are easier to express in one or the other approach.
 We'll develop both.

+### Load and Sink Operators

+> TODO: flesh out.

+* Where do tensors come from, at the beginning of an expression?
+* How do we constrain result tensors to be stored in particular locations?

+These pragmatics can be modeled by the introduction of *Load* and *Sink* operator expressions.

+A *Load* operator has a trivial one-element index space, and produces the tensor shard it is defined for as its only output.
+Under scheduling optimization, that operation can be constrained to be scheduled local to the compute resource where the input data is provided. *Load* operators are well-behaved in the value semantics, if nothing looks at their data, they can be safely pruned.

+A *Sink* operator is the reverse; it also has a trivial one-element index space, consumes the tensor shard it is responsible for storing, and is constrained to be scheduled only on the target output node that is the target destination for that resource. *Sink* operators are assumed to be observed, they are the final value consumers in the value semantics, and cannot be pruned from the graph.

+These operators could perform any arbitrary IO, reading and writing to and from existing memory resources, local or remote disks, databases, or even data transform operations.

+There are reasons to define abstract large index *Load* and *Sink* operators, as some execution environments may not have predefined data layout, or the operators may exist to describe gateway processes which need to be scheduled to read or write data from or to another service; in these situations the scheduling constraint on the operators ("must be on this machine") would be relaxed.

 ### Graph Rewrite Rules

 [Graph rewriting](https://en.wikipedia.org/wiki/Graph_rewriting) is a common implementation feature